Episode 58

 Speaker:

-what I'm going to say now, but we do know the following
+I'm going to say now, but we do know the following

 Speaker:

-facts for certain Certain bacteria
+facts for certain.
+Certain bacteria

 Speaker: